From LimeSurvey Manual

-Activate the survey and collect the answers from your survey participants.
+Activate the survey and collect the answers from your participants.

 To run the same survey for the second time:

-- Do not deactivate the survey after the first set of responses were recorded
+- Do not deactivate the survey after the first set of responses are recorded

-- Click on the Responses menu and then on Responses & statistics:
+- Click the Responses menu and then Responses & statistics:

-- Click on the Display responses option (located on the main toolbar) to access the response table
+- Click the Display responses option (located on the main toolbar) to access the response table

-- Select all the submitted responds and export them so that you'll be able to compare them to the new ones later:
+- Select all the submitted responses and export them so that you will be able to compare them to the new ones later:

-- Once you saved your responses, click on the Iterate survey button located on the top toolbar:
+- Once you have saved your responses, click the Iterate survey button located on the top toolbar:

 - This will:

-- Reset all tokens status to "not used",
+- Reset all tokens statuses to "not used",

-- Reset all responses status to "not submitted".
+- Reset all responses statuses to "not submitted".